rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 ## O

 <a name="ornaments">ornaments</a>
-Decorative elements such as vignettes, head- and tail-pieces, historiated initials, etc. that do not illustrate the content of the resource.
+Decorative elements such as vignettes, head- and tail-pieces, historiated initials, etc., that do not illustrate the content of the resource.
 For visual elements that illustrate the content of the resource, *see* [illustration](/DCRMR/glossary/#illustration).

 <a name="other-title-information">other title information</a>
 A title borne by a resource other than the title proper or parallel or series title(s); also any phrase appearing in conjunction with the title proper, etc., indicative of the character, contents, etc., of the resource or the motives for, or occasion of, its production or publication.
 The term includes subtitles, avant-titres, etc., but does not include variations on the title proper (e.g., spine titles, sleeve titles). *See also* [title](/DCRMR/glossary/#title).